 To be suitable for this position you will have:

-- ideally at least five years' experience working in employment law
+- been legally trained with ideally at least five years' experience working in employment law

 - experience in working with unions and collective bargaining